Reasons Your Budget Isn’t Working- Things You Should Note

 Like most people, my first efforts at budgeting were a total failure.
 I’d get really inspired to make my finances on the right track and invest a ton of time setting up a budget.
-But then one thing goes wrong, and I would completely abandons the whole thing.
+But then one thing goes wrong, and I would completely abandon the whole thing.
 This was an endless cycle that repeated itself every few months.
 Once I finally started getting serious about personal finances, I was able to look at my spending budget through a more holistic lens and determine why it’d failed in the past.
 In this post, I am sharing a few of the mistakes I made in my own budget.
 And a few of numerous reasons your spending budget might not be working.

 Reasons Your Budget Isn’t Working